 - Any visible tire damage

 All of these areas affect the overall longevity of your tires, so if you see anything that gives you pause, schedule a service appointment right away.
 A certified technician can assess any issues and give you a plan of action.

 The experts at MINI of Escondido are here to help your vehicle perform at its best, and we offer a variety of service specials to make your visit even more affordable.
 Whether you need to know how to reset a MINI Cooper oil service light, deciding what kind of tires your MINI needs, what a timing belt is, how to stay on your MINI maintenance schedule, or understanding what is tire rotation, we’re your trusted Escondido guide!

 Keeping tabs on tire tread depth is essential for maximum driving performance and San Diego road grip.
 Learn how to check your tires with a penny or ruler, and drive with total confidence through San Marcos.
 Schedule Service What is the Recommended Tire Tread Depth?
 Brand-new tires have a depth of 10/32 or 11/32 of an inch….

 What do red, orange, and yellow MINI Cooper service lights mean?
 With multiple MINI Cooper warning light symbols, San Diego drivers may be wondering what an illuminated light on their dash means.
 Find out if the light on your dash means you should get your MINI to the MINI of Escondido service center, or something else, as we…

-At MINI of Escondido, you can expect an oil change to take anywhere from 15 to 45 minutes, so less than one hour.
+At MINI of Escondido, you can expect a MINI oil change to take anywhere from 15 to 45 minutes, so less than one hour is typical.
 For a better idea of wait times, you’ll want to reach out to our team.
-Simply complete this easy-to-use contact us form and include the reasons for reaching out in the message box.
-Questions?
-Learn more oil change tips here at…
+Learn more about what a MINI oil change entails, how long it will take, and get…